-Glenn Roberts got his nickname from his pitching prowess in American Legion Baseball.
+Glenn Roberts got his nickname "Fireball" from his pitching prowess in American Legion Baseball.

 But "Fireball" Roberts sadly lived up to his name in 1964 at the Charlotte Motor Speedway.
 It was one of NASCAR's worst crashes.
 The race had just begun.

-It was the 7th lap - with 393 more to go.
+It was in the 7th lap... there were 393 more to go.

 The drivers were settling in, finding their rhythm.
 Roberts was a popular driver, in the prime of his career.
 He was running in the middle of the pack.

-But as the cars moved through Turn Two a collision occurred between Ned Jarrett and Junior Johnson.
+But as the stock cars moved through Turn Two a collision occurred between Ned Jarrett and Junior Johnson.
 Glenn Roberts tried to avoid a pile up.

 His car spun out of control and slammed against the retaining wall.
-The impact punctured a hole in Robert's gas tank.
-When the race car rolled over it burst into flames.
-It was the worst inferno the sport has ever seen.
-By the time Fireball Roberts was pulled from his car burns covered 80% of his body.
+The impact punctured a hole in Glenn's gas tank.
+When the car rolled over it burst into flames.

+It was the worst inferno NASCAR has ever seen.

+By the time Glenn Roberts was pulled from his car burns covered 80% of his body.
 Six weeks later a 35 year-old Roberts died from complications.
-Today, Fireball Roberts is buried in Daytona just behind Turn Three.
+Today, Glenn "Fireball" Roberts rests in peace outside the Daytona International Speedway behind Turn Three.

-Major changes in the sport resulted from Glenn Roberts' death...
-Fire-retardant safety-suits became standard...
-Onboard extinguishing systems were upgraded...
+Major changes in the sport resulted from Glenn Roberts' death.
+Fire-retardant safety-suits became standard.
+Onboard extinguishing systems were upgraded.
 Rubber fuel cells replaced metal gas tanks...

-Following the crash NASCAR implemented a whole new set of terms and requirements.
+Following the crash NASCAR implemented a whole new set of terms and regulations.
 Post-crash NASCAR looked a lot different than pre-crash NASCAR.
-The sad demise of Fireball Roberts altered racing forever.
+The sad demise of "Fireball" Roberts altered racing forever.

-Well, this morning I want talk about another crash in another race.
+Tonight, I want talk about another crash in another race.
 Fireball Adam spun out of control and went up in flames.
 And his crash permanently altered the human race.
-Adam and Eve sinned, and their rebellion against God subjected all of creation to decay and death.
+Adam and Eve sinned against God and their rebellion subjected all creation to death and decay.

 God created the first man from the dust, and it's to the dust we return.
-Now when anybody anywhere is buried it's a reminder of Adam's crash.
+Now when anybody anywhere is buried it's a reminder of Fireball Adam's crash.

-As I said last week, NASCAR racing intensifies in the turns.
+As I said last week, a NASCAR race intensifies in the turns of the track.
 Cars bunch up.
 Drivers jockey for position.
 A NASCAR race is won or lost in the turns.

 Last week we compared the Bible to a stock car race...
 The starting line is the genesis of the heavens and the earth.
-And the first big turn is the creation of the man and the woman.
-God made them in His image - male and female - and plopped them down in a Garden called Eden.
-God gave Adam dominion over all He created.
-I mean, his first job was CEO!
-He had authority.
+And the first big turn is the creation of the man and woman.
+God made them in His image, male and female, and plopped them down in a Garden called Eden.
+God gave Adam dominion over all He'd created.
+His first job was CEO!
 He co-ruled with God.

-Adam and Eve were the perfect couple, in a perfect world, eating perfect fruit, enjoying a perfect relationship.
+Adam and Eve were the perfect couple, living in a perfect world, eating perfect fruit, and enjoying a perfect relationship.
 This was the perfect gig...

-"Adam never had to hear about how much money Eve's daddy made, and Eve never had to hear about how good Adam's mom could cook."
-And they both lived together naked and unashamed.
-In other words, the first couple had nothing to hide - no hang-ups.
-They were so unselfish they were oblivious to themselves.
-They were naked and didn't realize their nakedness.
-Adam and Eve had guite the hook-up!
+It's been said, "Adam never had to hear about how much money Eve's daddy made, and Eve never had to hear about how good Adam's mom could cook."

+Both Adam and Eve lived together naked and unashamed.
+The first couple had nothing to hide - no hang-ups.
+They were so un-selfish they were oblivious to themselves.
+They were naked and didn't realize they're nakedness.
+Adam and Eve had it made!